It is a German army’s eight-wheel armored car. It seems like an ancestor of a U.S. Striker. I made it in January 2008.

 I blow clear only in the space of marking to avoid shining decal.

 This is armor scout car Sd.Kfz234/2.
 234 series was a final type of the German armor scout car, designed to adjust for various climates.
 Most were produced in 1944, and the amounts were about 100 cars.

 Marking is the 20th armor division in Bohemia in 1945 which is one of the examples of this instruction manual.
 Recent the 20th armor division deplored with the Schlesien Bosnia area (Between today Poland and the Czech Republic).

 This painting was small dotted three-color camouflage.
 The chroma is considered insufficient for actual painting this time.

 The steering wheel of this vehicle is all moving so I shifted the tires a little sliding right and left.

 This star antenna has an atmosphere of the reconnaissance unit.
-The precise feeling was improved by this photo-etched parts.
+The precise feeling was improved by these photo-etched parts.

 The silhouette changes if it turns behind the turret and it’s interesting.
 It is likely to have retreated panicking in such shape because there were control compartments in ahead and the following both of this vehicle.

 I think that there were various uniforms at the end of the war chaos.

 The detail of the kit has a precise feeling and doesn’t have the fault.
 However, when it is posed calm soldier, it doesn’t look like in 1945 almost the end of the war.

 The toolbox was loaded on the back though the jerrican was able to be loaded on the front and the back variously.
 The two jerricans changed the color into gray for a change.

-I painted in clear orange for wood part of the OVE.
+I painted in clear orange for the wood part of the OVE.
 It has become like indoor furniture.

 I only did the weathering of these 8 tires emphatically, not so heavy weathering on the body because of its 3 color camouflage.
 The eight-wheel armored vehicle is fairly good-looking.